 Temples.
-They are everywhere here in Ubud and across Bali.
+They are temples everywhere here in Ubud and across Bali.
 From the garden of your hotels to EVERY street corner.

-And, every morning, Bali’s people will meditate and put flowers as offings in those temples, and in front of their houses.
+And, every morning, Bali’s people will meditate and put flowers as offerings in those temples, and in front of their houses.
 As this ritual is performed by everyone, you walk in Bali with the delicious perfume of the flowers, transporting to that spiritual mode, tourists will soon take for granted.
 But what is sometimes hidden behind the small temples in the Balinese houses?

 I. We all have an ego.

 Bali have it’s own religion, a mix of 3 different cultures who merged together.
 But it comes close to Hindu for most people.
 Most of the giant temples that you can access are not always a souvenir from the past of the population.
 Every house HAS TO have a temple (if not more than one).
-Meanwhile, no matter how wise you are, your neighbour may not.
+Meanwhile, no matter how wise you are, your neighbor may not.
 And may fancy a bigger temple than you, to show his devotion to his god.

 Also, his neighbour can play the competition too!
 And no matter how many of those giants temples you already find everywhere in Ubud.
 Be aware that many Balinese will work to have a better one than their neighbour.
 And better material.
 Also from a better artist sculpting statues.

 Very often, they get into debt for the temple(s) they have built.
 And when an unfortunate event happens to them; a husband being sick, their mother dying, or simply a job loss they find themselves in the street.
 Because of the bank, risking to lose everything.
 And begging for money to tourists who still struggle to understand the value of the currency in Indonesia.
 (10 cents is 2000 Indonesian Rupiah)

 Those beggers, mostly women with kids, are often the shadow of the ambition they had: to have a better temple than the neighbour or brother.